wxsd-sales/meeting-manager/README.md

 ## Overview

 The PSTN Flow:
-- Caller dials a WxConnect number which triggers a WxConnect Flow.
+- Caller dials a Webex Connect number which triggers a Webex Connect Flow.
-- WxConnect Flow collects DTMF input, and sends an HTTP POST with the caller number and entered digits to our server
+- Webex Connect Flow collects DTMF input, and sends an HTTP POST with the caller number and entered digits to our server
-- WxConnect Flow patches the call to WxCalling Queue (empty)
+- Webex Connect Flow patches the call to Webex Calling Queue (empty)
-- Our server monitors the WxCalling Queue using XSI
+- Our server monitors the Webex Calling Queue using XSI
-- When a call enters the Queue that matches the POST we received from the WxConnect Flow, we transfer the call to the WxMeeting
+- When a call enters the Queue that matches the POST we received from the Webex Connect Flow, we transfer the call to the Webex Meeting

 The SIP Flow:
 - Caller dials a string in the format "meeting.PHONENUMBER.PIN@ourexpressway.exampledomain.com"
 - The Cisco Expressway notifies our server (via Call Policy Service) of the incoming call
-- Our server redirects the call to the WxMeeting if the string and PIN are valid
+- Our server redirects the call to the Webex Meeting if the string and PIN are valid

 The Server:
-- Our python server.py is listening for POST requests from WxConnect and the Cisco Expressway
+- Our python server.py is listening for POST requests from Webex Connect and the Cisco Expressway
-- Our python server.py is monitoring the WxCalling Queue
+- Our python server.py is monitoring the Webex Calling Queue
-- It is also managing the scheduled meetings via the WxMeetings REST API
+- It is also managing the scheduled meetings via the Webex Meetings REST API
 - Retrieving/Storing configuration information from/to MongoDB
 - Managing a playwright chromium subprocess to join the meetings and mute/unmute, admit/remove participants as needed